nadproject/nad/pkg/server/README.md

-# Dnote Server
+# NAD Server

-The Dnote server containing the web interface, the web API, and the background jobs.
+The NAD server containing the web interface, the web API, and the background jobs.